Scientific Name

 Description

 Haworthia pygmaea is a small succulent that forms stemless rosettes of rough, grey-green to brownish-green leaves with 3 to 5 lighter lines.
-The rosettes can grow up to 1.6 inches (4 cm) in diameter, either as a solitary rosette or slowly offsetting from the base and forming a clump over time.
-The leaves are thick, fleshy, and abruptly recurved, measuring up to 1.2 inches (3 cm) in length and 0.7 inches (1.8 cm) in width.
+The rosettes can grow up to 1.6 inches (4 cm) in diameter, either solitary or slowly offsetting from the base and forming a dense clump over time.
+The leaves are thick, fleshy, and abruptly recurved, measuring up to 1.2 inches (3 cm) long and 0.7 inches (1.8 cm) wide.
 The leaves have a somewhat heart-shaped to triangular face that can reach up to 0.6 inches (1.5 cm) in length and 0.5 inches (1.2 cm) in width.

 White flowers with greenish veins appear in spring and summer on slender stalks that grow up to 12 inches (30 cm) long.